-A few years ago I watched as Dr. Hawass did a TV show in which he had a stone sarcophagus opened and in front of the cameras began rifling the contents for something to show the camera it was very unscientific and hardly professional.
+A few years ago, I watched as Dr. Hawass did a TV show in which he had a stone sarcophagus opened and, in front of the cameras, began rifling the contents for something to show the camera.
+It was very unscientific and hardly professional.

 No comments: